trek10inc/jekyll-rocket/README.md

 ## QuickStart Guide

-Don't like reading boring text (We really tried to make it more entertaining than your average car manual, but we get it.) or confused about which button to click?

-Check out our Screencast that covers the full setup and deployment process.
-Vagrant.
-AWS.
-Jekyll.
-Making your coffee for that late night website editing binge.
-You get the idea.

-## Other Resources
+Checkout the [QuickStart Guide to get yourself](../blob/master/quickstart_guide.md) up and running in minutes.

 ## Need Help?

-Reach out to rocketplatform@trek10.com
+Reach out to jshort@trek10.com
 Create a GitHub issue

-## The Book of TODO (aka: We should do this, but wouldn't complain if someone else did)
+## TODO (aka: We should do this, but wouldn't complain if someone else did)

-- ReadMe
-- QuickStart Guide
-- Default Theme
-- Image Optmization Options
+- Image Optmization / Sane Default Configs
 - Screencast
   - Vagrant
   - AWS (Should we look at other providers?
 Digital Ocean / Cloudflare?
 Dropbox?)
   - Jekyll
+- Easy Theme Selector / Setup?

 ## Contributing